-Graphik Line Makers are a fineliner developed by Derwent.
+Line Makers (previously Graphik Line Makers) are a fineliner developed by Derwent.
 These pens are available in 3 different colours, each made with water-based pigment ink.
-Fitted with Japan nibs available in up to 6 different widths, these liners are excellent for producing fine detail and can be used seamlessly with Derwent Graphik Line Painters.
+Fitted with Japan nibs available in up to 6 different widths, these liners are excellent for producing fine detail and can be used seamlessly with Derwent Paint Pens.
 Although the ink in the Line Makers is not water soluble, they can be layered over dry designs created with the Line Maker to add an extra flair of detail.

 When a watercolour wash was applied over the top of these liners the black ink did have a tendency to bleed.
 The sepia and graphite ink showed minimal, if any bleeding at all.
 Occasionally the ink in these pens also created a small pool of ink at the end of the stroke.
 This is great for creating the look and feel of a traditional dip pen drawing with varied line widths, but may be inconvenient for those who want crisp line work.

 Available in Black, Graphite and Sepia each sold individually or in sets.
 The sets also feature some great designs by Derwent collaborator Carne Griffiths, sure to fill you with inspiration!

 Derwent Graphik Line Makers are individually in 6 nib sizes (Black) or 3 nib sizes (Graphite and Sepia), or in assorted wallets.